 - Secure your personal property.
 Boarding up the property, if necessary, is something Century Construction can help with if we can get to the site.
 In the meantime, just be sure things are secure.

 - Let the pros handle the big stuff.
 We realize losses from Hurricane Harvey are completely overwhelming and there is likely a feeling of desperation to recover quickly.
 However, there are a lot of dangers lurking in these flooded properties.
-Century Construction has well-trained and highly skilled restoration crews who are working around the clock to start getting homes and businesses like yours dried out and the restoration process started.
+Century Construction in Houston has well-trained and highly skilled disaster reconstruction crews who are working around the clock to start getting homes and businesses like yours dried out.

 Need help?
 Call Century Construction now!